The Leslye Headland : Harvey Weinstein : Star Wars The Acolyte controversy

 1999

-* Leslye Headland graduates from Staples High School, Westport, Connecticut and goes on to study at the Tisch School of the Arts, New York University.
+* Leslye Headland graduates from Staples High School, Westport, Connecticut, and goes on to study at the Tisch School of the Arts, New York University.

 2002

-* Headland receives a Bachelor of Fine Arts BFA from Tisch, having attended the Playwright's Horizons Theatre School where she also studied directing.
+* Headland receives a Bachelor of Fine Arts (BFA) from Tisch, having attended the Playwright's Horizons Theatre School where she also studied directing.

 2002-2007

 * Headland works for Miramax in New York, including a year as Harvey Weinstein's personal assistant.
 She continues to write plays and film scripts during this period.
-Attends Sundance Film Festival for the first time as an assistant.
-Quits Miramax in order to write plays full time.
+She also attends the Sundance Film Festival for the first time as an assistant to Weinstein.

 2008